 What began as a report about education in my grandfather's time grew out of control and expanded to first contact and North American Tribes.
 Plans for writing, a manuscript are under way and I called many a time out to rethink this whole project.
 A publishing page on Facebook and The Aleut Elder web domain finally corralled our mission.
 Extensive searches for information brought me to the conclusion that due to the lack of substantive information about Unangax education to start with and native peoples education on the whole was promised by The Commerce Department, its island contractors, Alaska Commercial Company and Northern Commercial Company and later The Interior Department.
 Education was promised yet obviously deficient.

 History speaks to education, history talks about education.
 Actual delivery of education outside of learning that was handed down was lacking.
 Due to heartbreaking events affecting Unangan almost being wiped out as indigenous people and as some researchers will attest to, there are gaps in written history and gaps in oral history that would have been passed on had the conduit of Unangan learning not been broken through tragic events.
 Anthropologists and historians have done a pretty good job of piecing things back together.
 There is definitely a connection between the sealing industry and quality of Unangax education in the Pribilofs.

 With Unangan under the Russian American Company, much wasn't delivered beyond capital commitments and The Russo American Primer.
 Unangan learned Russsian/Slavonic at home and church.
 That was required of Unangan to get things accomplished and to get paid by overseers.
 At times this Russo American Primer is an ironic laugher akin to the 1930's and 1940's See Dick Run and See Jane Run stories.
 Live like this, work hard, don't drink, learn English and you too will be successful.
 In fact long term Unangan would not survive without english.
-In my manuscript about the time I left to complete High School most students had one foot in the Aleut world and one foot in the white world.
-Change was coming quickly; in the early 50's. there was no turning back.
+From my manuscript: "About the time I left to complete High School most students had one foot in the Aleut world and one foot in the white world.
+Change was coming quickly; in the early 50's. there was no turning back".